ratehub/openfaas-deploy-action/README.md

 # Usage
-## Commit to any branch(dev) other than master
-     1. If handler.js file is updated.
-           └── Triggers release.yml workflow, however doesn't create a release(as it is configured only for the master(default-channel) branch).
-           └── FaaS build and push completes(overwrites the image in GCR if the tag(same as the version in package.json) already exists(basically image is pushed with the same tag)).
-     2. If package.json is updated
-          └── build_push.yml action is triggered, builds and pushes the function image with updated tag(version from package.json)
-     3. If the staging-deploy.yml/prod-deploy.yml is updated
-          >> deploy.yml workflow is triggered.
-               1. if staging-deploy/prod-deploy.yml is updated with the new image tag.
-                   └── The function with updated version is deployed to the STAGING/PROD environment respectively.
-               2. if staging-deploy/prod-deploy.yml is updated with only new env variables(image tag remains same) └── Re-deploys the function with same tag but with updated env variables to DEV environment.
-     4. dev-deploy.yml does not contain image properties, provision to update environment variables/secrets/labels/constraints.
-     5. Updates to stack.yml does not trigger any actions, although updated configurations will be used the next time deploy action runs.

-## Commit to master branch
+## Commits to master branch
 ##### If changes are made to one function specifically and are included in the PR, when merged
-     1. Triggers release.yml action checks the function updated based on the path of the files changed └── if the commits merged includes(fix/feat/perf(BREAKING CHANGE)) prefixes a new release and tag is created └── for "fix" prefix - `p` is updated in M.n.p └── for "feat" prefix - `n` is updated in M.n.p └── for "perf"(included with BREAKING CHANGE) prefix - `M` is updated in M.n.p
+     1. Triggers release.yml action checks the function updated based on the path of the files changed └── if the PR title merged includes(fix/feat/perf(BREAKING CHANGE)) prefixes, a new release and tag is created └── for "fix" prefix - `p` is updated in M.n.p └── for "feat" prefix - `n` is updated in M.n.p └── for "perf"(included with BREAKING CHANGE) prefix - `M` is updated in M.n.p
-     2. Updates to a function when pushed to master └── Triggers auto-dev-deploy.yml action which auto-deploys updated function to DEV environment
+     2. Updates to a handler.js of the function when pushed to master └── Triggers auto-dev-deploy.yml action which auto-deploys updated function to DEV environment
-     3. If package.json is updated
-           └── build_push.yml action is triggered, builds and pushes the function image with updated tag.
+     3. If package.json is updated(or when the release is created which updates the version in package.json) └── build_push.yml action is triggered, builds and pushes the function image with updated tag.
      4. If the staging-deploy.yml/prod-deploy.yml is updated
            >> deploy.yml workflow is triggered.